aknackiron/testdroid-documentation/testdroid-cloud-integration/gradle/index.md

-Now, the project will be compiled, all dependencies will be fetched (done only once on the first time) and app + possible instrumentation package will be uploaded to Testdroid Cloud.
+Now, the project will be compiled, all dependencies will be fetched (done only once on the first time) and app + possible instrumentation package will be uploaded to Bitbar Testing.
 The Run log should look something like this:

 ![]({{site.github.url}}/assets/testdroid-cloud-integration/gradle/gradle-step2-2.png)

 ## Step #3: All Done

-Within Testdroid Cloud, all details of a test run, such as logs, screenshots, performance stats and much more - are conveniently shown in an easy-to-use UI.
+Within Bitbar Testing, all details of a test run, such as logs, screenshots, performance stats and much more - are conveniently shown in an easy-to-use UI.